-"I felt the hot breath of the lion property I threw out of the wagon, in my face as he opened his huge jaws preparatory to sinking his "Somewhere one of the boys hired fangs in my throat, and a horrible death was but a brief second distant when the redhot irons were brought into play and used so effectively to the far end of the cage without inflicting further injury upon me.
-I was hurriedly drawn from the cage, none the worse for my thrilling experience save badly shaken nerves, lacerated shoulders and a tattered the curtain the band triumphantly "Late Monday night it was feared played 'See, the Conquering Hero Comes!' and I noticed that a panic in the audience had been narrowiy averted.
-And what became of Richard III!
-Oh, he lived to kill
+"I felt the hot breath of the lion in my face as he opened his huge jaws preparatory to sinking his fangs in my throat, and a horrible death was but a brief second distant when the redhot irons were brought into play and used so effectively that the brute was forced to retreat to the far end of the cage without inflicting further injury upon me.
+I was hurriedly drawn from the cage, none the worse for my thrilling experience save badly shaken nerves. lacerated shoulders and a tattered tinsel jacket.
+As I hurried behind the curtain the band triumphantly played 'See the Conquering Hero Comes!' and I noticed that a panio in the audience had been narrowiy averted.
+And what became of Richard III?
+Oh, he lived to kill Franconelli a few months later!"-Los Angeles Times.